arjunroyihrpa/mammoth-commons/README.md

 ## 🔬 Run locally

-1. Make **sure** you are on Python 3.11+ (some modules rely on third-party libraries that do not yet support 3.12 or 3.13).
+1. Make **sure** you are on Python 3.13 (some modules rely on third-party libraries that do not support earlier versions).
 2. Install the *mai-bias* package.
 This will take time due to supporting many AI tools.
 3. Launch the desktop app.